NAMASTE SOLAR BLOG

 But 200% isn’t right for everyone

-While this new rule is exciting because it allows for more opportunity and flexibility, that doesn’t mean sizing to 200% is right for everyone.
-Sizing your system appropriately depends on several variables including: available roof area, tree and obstruction shading, your current electricity usage and how your electricity consumption will change over time.
+If you're serviced by a utility that allows 200%, sizing your system appropriately still depends on several variables including: available roof area, tree and obstruction shading, your current electricity usage and how your electricity consumption will change over time.
 Some considerations which would drive going over 100% of your current consumption are adding an electric vehicle and switching natural gas appliances to electric (like installing an electric heat pump, hybrid electric hot water heater or induction cooktop).
 In those cases, the 200% rule allows you to install more solar now and then increase your consumption in the future as you make those home upgrades.

 Just oversizing the solar system to “go big” is not a good long-term investment as those excess kilowatt hours you generate will either roll forward and accumulate in your account or get paid out at the end of each year at a low wholesale rate.
 You can only choose one option so if you build up a large credit of kilowatt hours on your account, they can’t be converted and paid out later.
 The credits can’t be transferred to a new homeowner or transferred from one home to the next either.